-The following table outlines the default fare that will be charged in the event a customer does not touch off at the completion of their journey.
+The table below outlines the default fare that will be charged in the event a customer does not touch off at the completion of their journey.
+The full fare default fare is given.
+This is multiplied by the concession discount (50%) for customers using a concession myki.

-On V/Line services the train conductor will reset the default fare up to the 2 hour fare for the zones for the journey the customer is making or the travel to the end of the service, at their discretion.
+On V/Line train services, the conductor may reset the default fare up to the 2 hour fare for the zones of the entire route of the service in which the customer is travelling.